cgkineo/adapt-navigationLogo/README.md

 ## Settings overview

 The image displays with minimal padding by default or can be configured to fill the navigation bar height.
 For mobile, an alternative, mobile-friendly image can be specified or the logo can be hidden entirely.
+The logo can be shown on the menu, on specific pages, or everywhere.

 ## Attributes

-The following attributes are set within *course.json*.
+The following attributes are set within *course.json* or *contentObjects.json*.

 ### **\_navigationLogo** (object):
 The object that defines the content to render.
 It contains the following settings: